cidazc/CS-192/README.md

 ## installation guide
 This installation only works for windows.
 The installers are found in the folder *installers or dependencies*

+First, press clone or download from the github website.

 ### install python
 run the installer
 ```